Getting Lantus Dosing Right: A Step-by-Step Walkthrough

 Lantus at a glance:

 Here's the core rule for Lantus dosing: titrate slowly, hold each step long enough, and don't try to outpace your body.
-Insulin dosing is highly individualized and must be managed by a clinician.
+Starting dose for insulin-naive T2D is typically 0.

 Standard Dosing Schedule for Lantus

-The typical schedule for Lantus is varies — basal once or twice daily; bolus before meals via subcutaneous injection (insulin pump or pen); IV in hospital settings.
-Half-life of varies — minutes for rapid-acting analogs, hours for basal analogs explains why this schedule works — the drug stays active long enough to support that interval.
+The typical schedule for Lantus is once daily, same time each day via subcutaneous injection (SoloStar pen or vial).
+Half-life of ~12 hours (effective duration ~24 hours) explains why this schedule works — the drug stays active long enough to support that interval.

 Titration: Why Starting Low Matters